-If revolution is too strong a word, then transformation might be the best way to describe what is happening in women’s sport at the moment – and two new major initiatives are set to give women’s sport another huge boost.
+If revolution is too strong a word, then transformation might be the best way to describe what happened in women’s sport throughout the last decade, and in particular through 2019.

 KUDOS – Proud to Champion Women’s Sport